MionKit/mion/README.md

 Serverless applications have different requirements than conventional server apps.

-With that in mind **MikroKit is designed to build lightweight Apis**.
-It is a very opinionated micro framework with simplicity and speed in mind.
+With that in mind **MikroKit is designed to build type safe and lightweight Apis**.
+It is a very opinionated micro framework **with simplicity and development speed in mind**.

 ### MikroKit vs Deepkit